sidramesh2018/calc/README.md

 ```

 In another terminal, you will also need to run `gulp` to watch and rebuild static assets.
 All the static assets (SASS for CSS and ES6 JavaScript) are located in the [static_source](static_source/) directory.
 Outputs from the gulp build are placed in various destinations within [hourglass_site/static/hourglass_site/](hourglass_site/static/hourglass_site).
-Examine [gulpfile.js](gulpfile.js) for details into our gulp asset pipeline.
+Examine [gulpfile.js](gulpfile.js) for details of our gulp asset pipeline.

 Note that if you are using our [Docker setup](#using-docker-optional), running gulp will be handled for you.